 Skip to content

-Top Ten Tips for a Better Night's Sleep
+Top Ten Tips for a Better Night's Sleep: best sleep aid supplement support

-Top Ten Tips for a Better Night's Sleep
+Top Ten Tips for a Better Night's Sleep: best sleep aid supplement support

 20 Aug 2024

-Top Ten Tips for a Better Night's Sleep
+Top Ten Tips for a Better Night's Sleep: best sleep aid supplement support

-Along with nutritious food, exercise and social interaction, effective sleep is one of the non-negotiable cornerstones of a healthy life.
+Along with nutritious food, exercise, and social connection, effective sleep is a non-negotiable cornerstone of a healthy life.
+If you are also considering a best sleep aid supplement, your daily habits still matter most because they set the conditions for deep, restorative sleep.
 Insufficient sleep reduces quality of life and increases the risk of physical and mental health problems1, and approximately 1/3 of adults are affected.2,3

 2. Control ‘Blue Light’ exposure prior to bed with an app

-Something which is not traditional sleep hygiene, but has become important, is blue light control.
-Blue light, as omitted from your phone, tablet and television is destructive to melatonin (the ‘sleep hormone’) production.
+Something that is not traditional sleep hygiene, but has become important, is blue light control.
+Blue light, as omitted from your phone, tablet and television, can reduce melatonin (your sleep hormone) signalling at the wrong time.
 Avoiding digital devices for an hour before bed is a good idea, or download an amber-light app, such as f-lux or twilight.

 3. Choose an effective sleep support supplement